 Qantas changes its menu every four to six weeks—and takes forty-four weeks to plan and prepare every new one.
 Nonetheless, some of its signature dishes include salt and pepper squid with tangy green chili sauce, prawn oil pasta with crab meat and roasted cherry tomatoes, and a breakfast dish of buttermilk pancakes with fresh ricotta.

 (Image source: Turkish Airlines)

 Our list would not be complete without mentioning Turkish Airlines and their classic cultural dishes and drinks that are presented in a Turkish way.

-The airline starts the course off with a wonderful selection of hors d’oeuvres such as prawns, smoked trout with horseradish cream, grilled crab cake with sweet chilis, avocado tomato salad, spiced chicken breast, beet and goat cheese salad and more, served from a cart.
-After appetizers, a Turkish tradition of soup is served, followed by a main course, which can include grilled salmon with parsley butter and zucchini, filet of beef with arugula and roasted potatoes, or mushroom ravioli with leeks, tomatoes and parmesan.
+The airline starts the course off with a wonderful selection of hors-d’oeuvres such as prawns, smoked trout with horseradish cream, grilled crab cake with sweet chilis, avocado tomato salad, spiced chicken breast, beet and goat cheese salad and more, served from a cart.
+After appetizers, a Turkish tradition of soup is served, followed by the main course, which can include grilled salmon with parsley butter and zucchini, filet of beef with arugula and roasted potatoes, or mushroom ravioli with leeks, tomatoes and parmesan.

-What are your favorite airlines and/ or inflight meals?
+What are your favorite airlines and/ or in-flight meals?
 Which airline has made the biggest impression on you?
 We would love to hear what kind of dining experience you had 30,000 feet above the ground in the comments below.